CaptainZidgel/SheetItemCounter/README.md

 GUI made with Tkinter (The question: why didn't I use Java for this??
 Making GUIs for that is so much easier!!
 The answer: stubbornness!)

 # it's not done yet.
+its functional, but it needs the GUI to be fixed.
+(Currently it's **VERY** wonky).
+It also doesn't have any try/handle for errors.
+So just don't do anything to throw an error!